tinydesk/relmapper/README.md

 Creates a mapper that can handle both arrays and objects from a simpler mapper that only processes objects.

 ## Changelog

+### 0.3.0

+- Reimplemented the existing functionality in typescript.
+- Changed the following names due to collisions with keywords:
+    - `default` becomes `defaultMapper`
+    - `case` becomes `camelCase`

 ### 0.2.0